valancej/anchore-blogs/content/vulndb/README.md

 As the open source software components and their dependencies within container images quickly increase so do the inherent security risks these packages often present.

+**Risk Based Security's VulnDB**

+VulnDB provides the richest, more complete vulnerability intelligence available to help users and teams address points of risk across their organization - in the case of Anchore customers, security risk within container images.
+VulnDB provides over 66,000 additional vulnerabilities not found in the publically available source Common Vulnerabilities and Exposures (CVE) database.

 ## Viewing vulnerability results in the Anchore UI

 Just as in previous releases, Anchore Enterprise users can view vulnerability results for image in the UI.